aurora-opensource/xviz/modules/io/README.md

 # Providers

-[XVIZ Providers](/docs/api-reference/io/overview-provider.md) are a level above Readers and Writers where a Provider interface only deals with metadata and frames and providing access to that data.
+[XVIZ Providers](/docs/api-reference/io/overview-provider.md) are a level above Readers and Writers where a Provider interface only deals with metadata and messages and providing access to that data.